-Fifteen states and the District of Columbia prohibit housing discrimination based on sexual orientation and gender identity.
+Seventeen states and the District of Columbia prohibit housing discrimination based on sexual orientation and gender identity.

 Courts and administrative agencies in several additional states have interpreted either their sex or disability discrimination statutes to prohibit certain forms of discrimination against transgender people.